 - There is the option to “Keep Families Together” which will sort the project by ObjectID and add the families in as appropriate.
 This can be a little confusing and limit your other options with the Item List.

 - My preferred way is to use the PATH field.
-This will always keep the families together and it a way that is more logical and easier to understand.
+This will always keep the families together and it is a method that is more logical and easier to understand.

 - Can you have the Item list to sort by multiple fields at once?